View as Map

 Nana’s Kitchen

 Just across from the Pavilions Shopping Center, you’ll find a spot called Nana’s Kitchen.
-You’ve got a ton of options for tacos here, from classic Shredded Beef and Chicken, to something a little different like Barbacoa, or even their special Nana’s Tacos stuffed with ground beef and potatoes.
-Come hungry — the portions are big!
+There are lots of options for tacos here.
+From classic Shredded Beef and Chicken, to something a little different like Barbacoa, or even the special Nana’s Tacos stuffed with ground beef and potatoes.
+Come hungry because the portions are big!

 Barbacoa Tacos at Penca (Photo by Jackie Tran)